Manaswi-Guntupalli/MusicGrowth.ai/README.md

 4. Upload a song with the Choose File button
 5. Click Analyze Song
 6. Sound DNA, Similar References, Differences, Market Gaps, and Strategic Paths appear
+7. Export as PDF button is available on the Analysis page
-7. Saved Analyses section updates automatically
+8. Saved Analyses section updates automatically

 ## 7. MongoDB Data That Gets Saved